What Things Should You Check When Buying a Second-hand Car?

 One of the most popular choices when shopping for a car is to purchase a used car rather than a brand new one.
-The main reason this option is so common is down to a used car being much more affordable than buying a new model.
+The main reason this option is so common is that a used car is much more affordable than buying a new model.

 No matter what your budget is, most people appreciate being able to save a little cash wherever possible these days.
 After all, used cars are not necessarily more inferior quality vehicles; they are just not shiny and brand new straight off the forecourt.

 Many used cars have excellent paintwork, durable engines and have been kept in good condition.
 If you’re lucky, you’ll find that some haven’t even done too many miles.

 Whether you’re searching for a little runaround car or that dream vehicle you've had your eye on for a while, buying second-hand gives you lots of choices.
 However, it can be a minefield, which is why we have put this handy guide together filled with tips and advice to help you get the most out of your used car buying experience.

 Focus on a budget

 Before you even start your car hunt, it’s vital to determine a range of cost that you’re prepared to pay.
 By deciding how much you are willing to spend on the car early means that you can start to plan how you will carry out the transaction.
 You may wish for it to be financed (via a bank loan or through the car dealership), or whether you can save up enough to buy the car with your own money.